 January 14: Depart the USA for Ushuaia, Argentina.

-If you want to arrive a few days Ushuaia earlier, please let us know so we can set up a hotel room for you.
+If you want to arrive Ushuaia a few days earlier, please let us know so we can set up a hotel room for you.

 January 15: Arrive at Malvinas Argentinas International Airport.
 (USH)